tiprankstipranks

 We face periodic and routine reviews, audits, and investigations under our contracts with federal and state government agencies and private payers, and these audits could have adverse findings that may negatively impact our business.

 As a result of our participation in the Medicare and Medicaid programs, we are subject to various governmental reviews, audits, and investigations to verify our compliance with these programs and applicable laws and regulations.
-We also are subject to audits under various federal and state government programs in which third-party firms engaged by CMS conduct extensive reviews of claims data and medical and other records to identify potential improper payments under the Medicare program.
-The HHS-OIG also conducts audits and has included various home health agency and hospice payment and quality issues in its current workplan.
-Additionally, private pay sources reserve the right to conduct audits.
-If billing errors are identified in the sample of reviewed claims, the billing error can be extrapolated to all claims filed which could result in a larger overpayment than originally identified in the sample of reviewed claims.
-Our costs to respond to and defend reviews, audits and investigations may be significant and could have a material adverse effect on our business and consolidated financial condition, results of operations, and cash flows.
-Moreover, an adverse review, audit or investigation could result in: - required refunding or retroactive adjustment of amounts we have been paid by federal or state programs or private payers;- state or federal agencies imposing fines, penalties, and other sanctions on us;- loss of our ability to participate in the Medicare program, state programs or one or more private payer networks; or - damage to our business and reputation in various markets.
+We also are subject to audits under various federal and state government programs in which third-party firms engaged by CMS, the HHS-OIG, and private payers conduct extensive reviews of claims data and medical and other records to identify potential improper payments.
+If billing errors are identified in the sample of reviewed claims, these reviewers sometimes extrapolate the billing error to all claims filed, which could result in a larger alleged overpayment than originally identified in the sample.
+Our costs to respond to and defend reviews, audits and investigations may be significant and could have a material adverse effect on our business, financial position, results of operations, and cash flows.
+Moreover, an adverse review, audit or investigation could, among other things, result in: - required refunding or retroactive adjustment of amounts we have been paid by federal or state programs or private payers;- state or federal agencies imposing fines, penalties, and other sanctions on us;- loss of our ability to participate in federal programs like Medicare, state programs or one or more private payer networks; and/or - damage to our business and reputation in various markets.
 For additional discussion of the reviews, audits, and investigations to which we are subject, see Item 1, "Business-Regulation-Governmental Review, Audits, Surveys, and Investigations," in this Annual Report.

 Ability to Sell